raspberrypilearning/xai-challenge-submit/en/step_2.md

 📌 **What's It About?**
 Just like you need food to grow, your app needs data to learn.
 It's like feeding it its favorite snacks.
 📌 **Your Move**:
-Search for cool datasets online.
-Find one that matches your mission.
+Search for cool datasets online at places like [kaggle](https://www.kaggle.com/){:target="_blank"}, find one that matches your mission and feed it to your ML model.
+Or, make your own dataset like you did in the previous stage!
 It's like choosing the right ingredients for a magic potion.

 ---

 **6. Train the Model: Gym Time for Your App**
 📌 **What's It About?**
-Using "Machine Learning 4 Kids," it's time to train your app.
+Using [Machine Learning 4 Kids](https://machinelearningforkids.co.uk/){:target="_blank"}," it's time to train your app.
 Think of it as a workout session, but for your app.
 📌 **Your Move**:
-Upload your dataset to "Machine Learning 4 Kids" and start the training.
+Upload your dataset to [Machine Learning 4 Kids](https://machinelearningforkids.co.uk/){:target="_blank"} and start the training.
 It's like teaching your pet some new tricks!

 ---